davidrapan/ha-solcast/info.md

 v4.0.15
 - added custom 'Next X hours' sensor.
 You select the number of hours to be calculated as the sensor
-- added French translation thats to @Dackara
+- added French translation thanks to @Dackara
 - added some sensors to be included in HA statistics data

 v4.0.14